Everything You Need To Know About Google Ads Grant Accounts

 What Is a Google Ads Grant Account?

 Pay-Per-Click (PPC) advertising is a great way to get your site to the top of the search results page and increase your site’s traffic.
-The Google Ads grant scheme offers $10,000 of free search advertising on the Google Ads platform to qualifying charities and non-profits — the same platform where thousands of businesses worldwide spend millions every year.
+The Google Ads grant scheme offers $10,000 of free search advertising on the Google Ads platform to qualifying charities and non-profits — the same platform where thousands of businesses worldconversion trackiwide spend millions every year.
 By running this type of activity, your organisation is exposed to a variety of benefits including:

 • Taking advantage of user data